robphoenix/site/content/blog/2016/notes-on-linux-redirection.md

 ---
-title: "Notes on Linux: Redirection"
+title: 'Notes on Linux: Redirection'
 date: 2016-08-25
-tags: [ "linux" ]
+tags: ['linux']
 ---

 Redirection is the ability to manipulate the input and output of commands.
 This